workl-co/developer-challenge-Marek/README.md

 Each part should take 1-2 hours depending on experience, enter as many notes as you like (or none at all!).
 These will be used to create talking points during your interview.

-If you have any questions or would like to clarify any details, please email stefano.degrandis@workl.co
+If you have any questions or would like to clarify any details, please email foster.ogwudu@workl.co

 Good luck!